 Natural and legal persons may import goods from abroad for storage, that can later be released for free circulation by paying customs and other import duties or re-exported or subjected to other customs approved treatment or use of goods.

 The customs warehousing procedure is carried out without payment of import duties, excise duty and VAT.
 Furthermore, the procedure is carried out without application of commercial policy measures applicable to the release for free circulation procedure, by using trade policy measures relating to the entry of goods into the customs territory of North Macedonia.
 The goods can stay in this procedure for unlimited time.

 Authorized economic operators

 Companies which meet certain criteria could obtain the status of Authorized Economic Operator (“AEO”) which is granted by the Customs Administration.
-AEOs use benefits in respect of customs controls related to safety and security and/or simplifications in the scope of the customs procedures as prescribed by customs regulations.
+The status of AEO is determined by issuing the following types of approvals: (i) AEO for simplifications in the scope of the customs procedures, which gives the holder the benefits of certain simplifications, in accordance with the customs regulations or (ii) the AEO for security and safety, which entitles the holder to simplifications related to security and safety.
+The economic operator can use both approvals simultaneously.
 The economic operator should meet the following criteria in order to be approved as an AEO: